Predicting Sentence-Level Factuality of News and Bias of Media Outlets: FactNews Dataset

-Corroborating our objective of classifying factuality and bias at the sentence level, we segmented each one of the 300 news articles into sentences and annotated them according to three different classes: (a) factual spans, (b) biased spans, and (c) quotes, as shown in Figure \ref{fig:annotationschema}.
+Corroborating our objective of classifying factuality and bias at the sentence level, we segmented each one of the 300 news articles in sentences and annotated them according to three different classes: (i) factual spans, (ii) biased spans, and (iii) quotes, as shown in Figure \ref{fig:annotationschema}.

-As shown in Figure \ref{fig:annotationschema}, we propose an expert annotation schema for sentence-level factuality and media bias classification.
-We first evaluated whether the sentence was committed with impartiality, in order words, whether it presented a type of information focused on objective fact.
-Whether ``yes'', it should be classified as factual span, otherwise, it should be classified as biased span taking into account 10 (ten) types of media bias defined by AllSides \citep{allsides2022}, which we describe as follows: \begin{enumerate} \item \textbf{Spin}: This type of bias consists of vague, dramatic, or sensational language.
+We proposed an expert annotation schema for sentence-level factuality and media bias classification.
+We first evaluated whether the sentence was committed with impartiality.
+In other words, whether it presented a type of information focused on objective facts.
+Whether ``yes'', it should be classified as factual span.
+Otherwise, it should be classified as a biased span taking into account 12 types of media bias defined by AllSides \citep{allsides2022}, described as follows.
+We did not consider 4 types (slant, bias by omission, bias by story choice, and photo bias), from the AllSides guidelines\footnote{\url{https://tinyurl.com/3aphktzf}}, once they did not match our sentence-level proposal.

+\begin{enumerate} \item \textbf{Spin}: This type of bias consists of vague, dramatic, or sensational language.
 For example ``President Donald Trump \underline{gloated} over mass layoffs at multiple news outlets on Saturday''.
-Note that ``gloated'' is evidence of subjective interpretation from journalist means that Trump’s tweet shows he is smug or taking pleasure in the layoffs. \item \textbf{Unsubstantiated Claims}: This bias occurs when journalists provide claims in their reporting without including any evidence.
-For example ``Sen. Kamala Harris condemned \underline{the violent attack} on actor Jussie Smollett, calling it an attempted modern-day lynching''. \item \textbf{Opinion Statements Presented as Facts}: In this bias, journalists use subjective language or statements under the guise of reporting objectively, which is based on personal opinions, assumptions, beliefs, tastes, preferences, or interpretations.
-For example, ``The EPA is lifting greenhouse gas limits on coal power plants: \textit{The latest proposal won't stop the steady decline of the coal industry}''.
-Note that the statement in italics shows the point of view of the journalist.
+Note that ``gloated'' is evidence of subjective interpretation from the journalist meaning that Trump’s tweet shows he is smug or taking pleasure in the layoffs.

+\item \textbf{Unsubstantiated Claims}: This bias occurs when journalists provide claims in their reporting without including any evidence.
+For example, ``Sen. Kamala Harris condemned \underline{the violent attack} on actor Jussie Smollett, calling it an attempted modern-day lynching''.

+\item \textbf{Opinion Statements Presented as Facts}: In this bias, journalists use subjective language or statements under the guise of reporting objectively, which is based on personal opinions, assumptions, beliefs, tastes, preferences, or interpretations.
+For example, ``The EPA is lifting greenhouse gas limits on coal power plants: \underline{The latest proposal won't stop} the steady decline of the coal industry''.
+Note that the underlined statement shows the point of view of the journalist.

 \item \textbf{Sensationalism/Emotionalism}: Here, the information is presented in a way that provides a shock or triggers a deep impression.
 For example, ``If seats that look like this one in Rio de Janeiro are toss-ups in November, it's going to be a \underline{bloodbath}''.